Arts & Sciences

 Brunswick Community College works in partnership with the Brunswick County School System.
 The Main Campus in Supply is home to the Early College High School, a non-traditional school where students have the opportunity to graduate with both a high school diploma and an Associate in Art/Science in 4-5 years.

-The Developmental Education Program offers courses that give students an opportunity to improve their skills in reading, writing, and mathematics, the skills critical to success in both technical and college transfer programs.
-For many students, developmental courses can provide a bridge to a college education.
-The courses are designed to build knowledge and confidence for students who are entering college after years away from school or students who did not master the math and English skills needed to begin college level work in high school.
+The Academic support Program offers courses that give students an opportunity to improve their skills in reading, writing, and mathematics, the skills critical to success in both technical and college transfer programs.
+For many students, developmental Reading, English and Mathematics courses can provide a bridge to a college education.
+These courses are designed to build knowledge and confidence for students who are entering college after years away from school or students who did not master the math and English skills needed to begin college level work in high school.